Last Updated on February 21, 2021 by Paul Guzman

 Where to plant it

-Plant it in a shady spot if possible.
+Plant it in a shady spot it does not like full sun.
 Underneath a tree that gives filtered light will work wonders.
-Or on the east or north side of a wall, fence or dwelling.
+Or on the east or north side of a wall, fence, or dwelling.
 It will creep and crawl its limbs until it gets about 20ft. wide and about 10 ft. tall if planted as a stand-up vine or container.
 It will need a trellis or fence with support to climb.

 Insects or diseases

 Aphids, scale, and mites are a problem for Star Jasmine.
-They will suck the juice from the foliage and stems or produce small indentions into the leaves thus giving them an ugly appearance.
+They will suck the juice from the foliage and stems or produce small indentions in the leaves thus giving them an ugly appearance.

 A good systemic insecticide will get rid of them quickly.
 Apply this insecticide at the first sight of these pests.
 The sooner you act the quicker they will be gone.
 Try neem oil as an organic substitute for insecticides.
-Insecticidal soap is also a good alternative but it does take numerous applications before it kills insects.
+Insecticidal soap is also a good alternative but takes numerous applications before it kills insects.

 Can you tell me the botanical name of Star Jasmine?